 The Red Wolf’s habitat is exceptionally small and located in the Southern United States and Eastern Canada.
-The Red Wolf’s population has reduced to only 100 individuals as a result of habitat clearance and hunting.
+The Red Wolf’s population has reduced to only 100 individuals due to habitat clearance and hunting.

-Red Wolves need a lot of space and room to roam, but their population has been declining and their living spaces have been greatly reduced.
-Red Wolves require a large hunting range in order to find enough food for themselves.
+Red Wolves need a lot of space and room to roam, but their population has been declining, and their living spaces have been greatly reduced.
+Red Wolves require a large hunting range to find enough food for themselves.

 Lack of Predator

 They are usually preyed on by coyotes and Black Bears.
 Red Wolves often die before they reach the age of three because they become sick or injured.
-Red Wolf survives past the first three years, will live until about 10 years old in the wild.
+Red Wolf survive past the first three years will live until about 10 years old in the wild.
 Red Wolves help control the deer population so that there is not too much food per Red Wolf.

 Some of these species are hunted because they attack livestock, but Red Wolves are not considered a threat to the livestock.
 Red Wolves also prey on deer, rodents, and rabbits, which makes them beneficial to humans in some ways.